Alternatives to the Laplacian for Scalable Spectral Clustering with Group Fairness Constraints: Experiments

 \section{Experiments}

 In this section, we evaluated the performance of the three variations of the Fair-SMW Model in comparison to the normalized-SC, S-Fair-SC, and Fair-SC algorithms.
 In MATLAB simulations, we analyzed average balance, overall runtime, and eigensolver-specific computation time on four publicly available datasets and one synthetic dataset.
 As well as perfromed a small test to see how our algorithms perform on dense and sparse matrix.
 To ensure a fair comparison, we modified the S-Fair-SC and Normalized-SC algorithms from \footnote{ \url{https://github.com/jiiwang/scalable_fair_spectral_clustering}} to enforce sparsity on the affinity matrix.
 The results were yielded using an MSI Modern 14 C7M with an AMD Ryzen 5 7530U processor (2.00 GHz) with Radeon Graphics, 16 GB of RAM, and 16 MB of L3 cache.
+The modified code is available in \href{https://github.com/lcambisaca/Fair-SMW}{github} \footnote{\url{https://github.com/lcambisaca/Fair-SMW}}.